Have you tried the ACTS Prayer method?

 The first letter in the ACTS prayer is adoration.
 When we worship God for who He is, recognizing his majesty, glory, and magnificence, we are showing our adoration to Him.

-Adoration is expressing our love, appreciation, and devotion to God.
+Adoration is the starting point for expressing our love, appreciation, and devotion to God.
 We are focusing here on God’s character and who He is not what He has done for us.

 The Lord is worthy of our worship and adoration.
 He is mighty and there is none like Him.